Where is Kalikalos?

 - Typically we ask workshop participants and community guests to contribute three shifts per week, FIRs to contribute three to five shifts per week and volunteers to contribute three to six shifts per week.
 We do our best to maintain equity in this process.

-- Staff members (volunteers and Facilitators in Residence) also contribute to certain daily tasks and periodic gatherings to keep the center running smoothly.
+- Staff members (Core Team, Volunteers and Facilitators in Residence) also contribute to certain daily tasks and periodic gatherings to keep the centre running smoothly.

-- Simple shared quad or triple accommodation in a traditional Greek house.
+- Indoor lodging is limited and assigned on a first-come, first-serve basis.
+Standard indoor accommodation for workshop participants and guests is in simple shared quad or triple rooms in a traditional Greek house.
 Single or shared double rooms can be booked upon request at additional cost.
-Indoor lodging is limited and assigned on a first-come, first-serve basis.
 Visit this page for more details.

 - Single or shared tent accommodation.
 Each tent is set up on a wooden base and features a foam mattress, pillow and all bedding.